Brand Names: Nicotrol Inhaler, Nicotrol NS

 Nicotine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of nicotine nasal or inhalation (Nicotrol Inhaler, Nicotrol NS)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medication and call your doctor at once if you have a serious side effect such as:

 - fast or pounding heartbeats, fluttering in your chest;

 - extreme weakness or dizziness;

-- severe nausea and vomiting; or
+- severe nausea and vomiting;

-- bronchospasm (wheezing, tightness in your chest, trouble breathing).
+- bronchospasm (wheezing, tightness in your chest, trouble breathing);

 Less serious side effects may include:

-- dry mouth, upset stomach, burping, or hiccups;
+- upset stomach, constipation;

-- changes in taste; or
+- changes in your sense of taste or smell.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.